nicolay-r/blog/_posts/2023-12-30-visa-granted-work-permission-refused.md

 > **Picture:** Observation wheel of the new spot 🎡 or such adventures traits?

-When contranct is about to over or any other circumstaces sings to its termination, it becomes a time of personal iterest in eligibility for rights to work and stay in country.
+When contranct is about to over or any other circumstaces sings to its termination, it becomes a time of personal iterest in eligibility of your further rights to work and stay in country.
 In some cases it might be just a simple switch to another position, but in others causes to issue a new VISA.